The following list contains workshops dealing with Organic Computing

 In this workshop, we intend to study novel approaches to system of system integration and testing by applying self-* principles; specifically we want approaches that allow for a continual process of self-integration among components and systems that is self-improving and evolving over time towards an optimised and stable solution.

-SAOS – Workshop on Self-optimisation in Autonomic and Organic Computing Systems
+SAOS – Workshop Series on Autonomously Learning and Optimising Systems

 Initiatives such as Autonomic Computing (AC) and Organic Computing (OC) are based on the insight that we are increasingly surrounded by large collections of autonomous systems, which are equipped with sensors and actuators, aware of their environment, communicating freely, and organising themselves in order to perform the required actions and services.
 The presence of networks of intelligent systems in our environment opens fascinating application areas but, at the same time, bears the problem of their controllability.